Silverasdf/SetlistApp/README.md

 conda activate setlistapp
 ```

-Otherwise, you can download python and download the necessary requirements from the requirements.txt file.
+Otherwise, you can download python and download the necessary requirements from the requirements.txt file with pip <https://packaging.python.org/en/latest/tutorials/installing-packages/>.

 ## src